hpc-carpentry/hpc-carpentry.github.io/_posts/2020/09/2020-09-16-apply-feedback-facilitators-cohort.md

 ![Feedback facilitation program lifecycle]({{ site.urlimg }}blog/2020/09/program-lifecycle.png)
 _Diagram above shows how feedback facilitators in The Carpentries can expect to spend six months as part of  cohort_

 If this sounds like you, we cannot wait to hear from you.
 [Fill this form](https://forms.gle/mSh6zj7LYvmjFpuS8) to express your interest in joining the first-ever cohort of feedback facilitators in The Carpentries.
-Applications close at the end of the day, anywhere on Earth on Monday, October 5.
+Applications close at the end of the day, anywhere on Earth on Wednesday, October 7.